 It would be unfair to call Tiny Metal a direct clone of Advance wars as it does try to do certain aspects in its own way by modernising the Nintendo classic.
 Let’s take a look and see if Tiny Metal is more Advance Wars or Advance Bores…

-In Tiny metal, you take control of an army which is built up of various unit types, each with its own strengths and weaknesses, such as:
+In Tiny metal, you take control of an army that is built up of various unit types, each with its own strengths and weaknesses, such as:

 The Scouts and various Tanks: These are good against soldiers and vehicles, just like the Soldiers, only they have much more ‘oomph’ in their attacks, although sometimes at the sacrifice of movement spaces.